- What is evergreen content?

 - What can my organization do with evergreen content?

 What is evergreen content?

-Online articles have a three-day lifespan on average.
+Online content has a three-day lifespan on average.
 Evergreen content broadly refers to any article, post, or video that has visitors come to it well beyond this typical three-day attention cycle.

-This means evergreen content attracts readers, often through search traffic or referral links.
-In one study of our content network, over half of our top 100 sites have more than 5% of their page views attributed to evergreen content.
+This means evergreen content attracts readers organically, often through search traffic or referral links.
+In one study of Parse.ly’s content network, over half of the top 100 sites get more than 5% of their page views on evergreen content.
 Even if you haven’t paid any attention to it, you likely already have evergreen content in your own archive.

 Why should I care about evergreen content?